-- In accordance with customary international law and other general principles of international law, each State Party has the right to regulate, including to take regulatory or other measures to ensure that investment in its territory is consistent with the goals and principles of sustainable development, and with other legitimate social and economic policy objectives. - 2.
-For greater certainty, non-discriminatory regulatory measures taken by a State Party to comply with its international obligations under other treaties shall not constitute a breach of this Protocol.
+- 1. In accordance with customary international law and other general principles of international law, each State Party has the right to regulate, including to take regulatory or other measures to ensure that investment in its territory is consistent with the goals and principles of sustainable development, and with other legitimate environmental, health, climate action, social and economic policy objectives. - 2.
+For greater certainty, non-discriminatory regulatory measures taken by a State Party to comply with its international obligations under other treaties shall not constitute a breach of this Protocol and therefore not give rise to any claim by an investor for compensation.